javonesm89/MyCoins/Notes.md

 Your models must:

-_ Include at least one has_many, at least one belongs_to, and at least two has_many :through relationships
+X Include at least one has_many, at least one belongs_to, and at least two has_many :through relationships

 _ Include a many-to-many relationship implemented with has_many :through associations.
 The join table must include a user-submittable attribute — that is to say, some attribute other than its foreign keys that can be submitted by the app's user